-UK wine and spirits thrive online.
-The wine and spirits industry in the UK was hard hit by on-trade closures, but ecommerce came to its rescue.
+Wine and spirits thrive online.
+The wine and spirits industry was hard hit by on-trade closures, but ecommerce came to its rescue.
 Now brands are determined to keep these new retail converts onside as bars and restaurants open up again.
-The pandemic has done little to dampen UK consumers’ thirst; indeed, the category’s retail sales have soared.
+The pandemic has done little to dampen consumers’ thirst; indeed, the category’s retail sales have soared.

 When the on‐trade was ordered to close, ‘home entainment’ became the dominant mode of consuming alcohol, with fewer options to socialise and travel, consumers were looking to treat themselves with affordable luxuries, and switch off from home working.
 This allowed the retail environment for wines and spirits to thrive.